PeopleMakeCulture/Fullstack-Notes/Junior /Week-2/FS-Intro-to-Express.md

     - handles responding requests
     - uses the synat with (req, res, next)

+6. What is `express.static()`?
+   \*\*NOT SURE

-6. Other stuff to check out:
+7. Other stuff to check out:

     - express.static (send an image or style)
     - Ex:
       `const staticMiddleware = express.static(path.join(__dirname, 'public')).app.use(staticMiddleware)`

-7. What is a URI?
+8. What is a URI?

     - Universal Resource Identifier
     - Can give a name, a location, or both
     - URLS are a subset of URIs (Universal Resource Locator)
     - Can be thought of as a _route_ (thus, routers)

-8. How are requests and responses formatted?
+9. How are requests and responses formatted?

     - Both are long strings?
     - _Requests_ have: